enssol/web-app/.github/copilot-instructions.md

 ---

+## **8. Copilot Usage Guidelines**
+-   When generating code, focus on providing code snippets that can be copied into existing files rather than rewriting entire files.
+-   Ensure that the generated snippets adhere to the project's coding standards and practices as outlined in this document.
+-   Provide context-specific suggestions that integrate seamlessly with the existing codebase.

+---

 These instructions ensure that Copilot assists with generating consistent, maintainable, and compliant code for the EnvEng Web Application project.

----

-### How to Use:

-Paste this into your `copilot-instructions.md` file to guide GitHub Copilot's behavior while assisting in code generation.